opensource4you/astraea/README.md

 ### Offset Explorer Configurations
 1. --bootstrap.servers: the server to connect to
-2. --topics: the topics to search
+2. --topics: the topics to be seeked
+3. --admin.props.file: the file path containing the properties to be passed to kafka admin

 ---